 For multiple recipients each one a separate line in the log

 - status: message status.
 It is different for incoming and outgoing mail

 - timeout - no response from the source host while receiving the message

-- rejclam - message is received completely but detected as infected when the
+- rejclam - message is received completely but detected as infected

 - manyhops - message is looping

 - timeout - no response from destination host while sending the message

 - partial - malformed incoming message